Updated: Aug 11

 Video game HOTAS systems do the same, whilst simultaneously upping the immersion factor.
 With a little practice, a player will be able to perform all manner of complex functions in a split second by muscle memory alone, without having to remove their hands from the controls.

-Ingeniously, the base of the T-flight can split in two, connected by a cable.
-This allows the player to place the throttle and stick shoulder widths apart or greater, just as they would be in a real aircraft.
+The T-Flight HOTAS X base features two distinct units, the stick-base and the throttle-base.
+Ingeniously, the units can be split in two, connected by a cable.
+This allows the player to place the throttle and stick shoulder widths apart or greater, just as they would be in a real aircraft - see the image above.

 Conveniently, the cable is long enough to allow a full-length keyboard to fit snugly between the stick and throttle bases.
 This allows for easy access to the keyboard whilst using the HOTAS, allowing it to become part of your ‘cockpit-on-a-desk’.